 Lenape Indian hunting grounds purchases by colonists 1682 – 1874

-These young braves were from different clans called Pele (pee-lee), the turkey, Tukwis-t (to-ca-wis-ta) the wolf, and Pukuwanku (pu-ku-wan-ku) the turtle.
-They all had one thing up, on David and the other kids: They could speak in more than one tribal language, and pretty good English to boot.
-They were held in high favour among the other students in school.
+These young braves were from different clans called Pele (pee-lee) the turkey, Tukwis-t (to-ca-wis-ta) the wolf and Pukuwanku (pu-ku-wan-ku) the turtle.
+They all had one thing up on David and the other kids: They could speak in more than one tribal language, and pretty good English to boot.
+They were held in great favor among the other students in school.
 Later, these clans would be removed to Oklahoma.

 Delaware Indians signing the Treaty of Penn with Benjamin West

 The Treaty of Shackamaxon with the Indians, otherwise known as William Penn’s Treaty or “Great Treaty,” is Pennsylvania’s most longstanding historical tradition.
-According to the legend, soon after William Penn (1644-1718) arrived in Pennsylvania in late October 1682, he met with Lenni Lenape Indians in the riverside town of Shackamaxon (sack-a-max-on) present-day Fishtown.
-And there, beneath a majestic elm, they exchanged promises of everlasting friendship.
+According to the tradition, soon after William Penn (1644-1718) arrived in Pennsylvania in late October 1682, he met with Lenni Lenape Indians in the riverside town of Shackamaxon (sack-a-max-on) present-day Fishtown, and there, beneath a majestic elm, they exchanged promises of perpetual friendship.

 the Penn belt of wampum

 In 1857, Granville John Penn donated to the Historical Society of Pennsylvania a belt of wampum (shell beads) depicting two men joining hands; the Lenapes had purportedly presented it to his great grandfather at the signing of the Treaty.